Are you feeling constrained running your business from your desktop or laptop?

-A server is a computer that acts as a centralised store for all the data and applications your business uses every day.
-Think email, messaging apps, shared printers, databases, calendars, an intranet and any dedicated software programs.
+A server is a computer that acts as a centralized store for all the data and applications your business uses every day.
+Think email, messaging apps, shared printers, databases, calendars, an intranet, and any dedicated software programs.
 Not only is a server more powerful than a desktop or laptop, but it is engineered to run 24/7 and allows multiple user access.
-Contrast this with a desktop PC or laptop which only serves one user and has limited connectivity with other machines.
+Contrast this with a desktop PC or laptop, which only serves one user and has limited connectivity with other machines.

-So, why do you need one, and how can it help your business perform more efficiently?
+So, why do you need a dedicated server, and how can it help your business perform more efficiently?

 The most obvious benefit of a server is that it makes it easy to access your data.
 Everyone connected to your network can share and collaborate seamlessly.
 You can also easily roll out security or software updates to all your users via your server.
-With multiple processors, a server will also power through resource-intensive tasks and crunch data quickly – jobs a PC will struggle with.
+With multiple processors, a server will also power through resource-intensive tasks and crunch data quickly – jobs that will cause a PC to struggle.
 And with mirrored hard drives, your data is secure if one fails or if a desktop/laptop hard drive dies.

 If your business has two or more computers, chances are you will work more efficiently with a dedicated server.
-The increased data capacity, seamless resource sharing, improved performance and security of your own server will transform the way you work.
+The increased data capacity, seamless resource sharing, improved performance, and security of your server will transform the way you work.

-The next step is to decide what type of server suits your needs.
+The next step is to decide what type of dedicated server suits your needs.

 Your business server options